2018 attacks on Hindi-speaking migrants in Gujarat: Political reactions

 The Bharatiya Janata Party (BJP) and Indian National Congress (INC), two major political parties in Gujarat assembly, appealed for peace and harmony.
 The opposition INC state chief Amit Chavda reasoned the rising unemployment in youth behind the anger and criticised the attackers.
 INC President Rahul Gandhi called the attacks "completely wrong" and attributed it to unemployment and shutdown of the factories.

 BJP blamed Alpesh Thakor and his outfit for the violence.
 Alpesh Thakor denied his involvement and appealed for peace to his community.
 He kept "goodwill" fast in Ahmedabad for a day on 11 October.
 The Government of Gujarat appealed to the migrants to return.

 "When Thakor was in Congress, BJP opposed his action against the North Indians.
 If he joins the BJP and dons saffron stole, will his sins be washed away?
 We have not forgotten the wounds inflicted by Thakor and his aides on us.
 Many BJP leaders are keen to see Alpesh in BJP.
 I think BJP is waiting for LS elections to get over before inducting Alpesh so that its North Indian votes remain intact.
 My contention is simple: If Alpesh can spread so much fear being a Congress MLA, imagine what he can do after joining the BJP which is in power in Gujarat and Centre.
 If BJP gives him entry, it will lose our support.
 We will protest in Gujarat and North India to stop him from entering BJP."

 — Shyamsingh Thakur, president of Uttar Bhartiya Vikas Parisha told Ahmedabad Mirror, when rumours of Thakor joining BJP grew in early 2019.

 In July 2019, after Lok Sabha Elections, Alpesh Thakor joined BJP after quitting INC.

 Yogi Adityanath and Nitish Kumar, the chief ministers of Uttar Pradesh and Bihar respectively, spoke with Vijay Rupani, Gujarat Chief Minister for their concerns.
-Tejashwi Yadav, a leader of Rashtriya Janata Dal, criticised the Central Government led by BJP leader Narendra Modi who belongs to Gujarat, alleging that BJP/RSS had "turned Gujrat into a nursery of hatred & violence against poor, dalits & minorities."
+Tejashwi Yadav, a leader of Rashtriya Janata Dal, criticised the Central Government led by BJP leader Narendra Modi who belongs to Gujarat, alleging that BJP/RSS had "turned Gujarat into a nursery of hatred & violence against poor, dalits & minorities."